In this post, you will learn about Montessori Cosmic Education, its definition and purpose, and how it is applied in the Montessori classroom.

-This is opportunity to talk about how animals need food, water, sunlight, air, and shelter.
-You can apply this question to plants and even discuss more about what people’s survival needs are.
+This an opportunity to talk about how animals need food, water, sunlight, air, and shelter.
+You can apply this question to plants and even discuss more what people's survival needs are.

 While discussing what “alive” means and classifying things as “alive” and “not alive”.
 For example: cars are not alive, but insects are.
 This could happen during a walk through your neighborhood:

 “Why should we be kind to all living things?” and “What should we do if we see a living thing that is hurt?”